-While the presence or absence of an adolescent female social partner does not have a significant effect on the rate of self-directed behavior on its own (β =0.617, F=3.443, p=0.064) (Table 3), the three-way interaction among age-sex of focal, social state, and the presence or absence of an adolescent female was a significant predictor of rate of self-directed behavior (β=1.23, F=8.943, p<0.001) (Table 3).
-For an adolescent female focal, being social with another adolescent female is associated with a significantly lower rate (mean 0.991±0.317) of self-directed behavior than being social with other age-sex classes (mean 1.826+0.532) (p<0.05) (Figure 6).
+We evaluated a series of additional models including interaction effects for the presence or absence For an adolescent female focal, being social with another adolescent female is associated with a significantly lower rate (mean 0.991±0.317) of self-directed behavior than being social with other age-sex classes (mean 1.826+0.532) (β=1.23, F=8.943, p<0.001) (Table 3) (Figure 6).
 Flanged male focals have significantly higher mean rates of SDB when social with adolescent females (0.581±0.192) compared to when they are social with other age-sex classes (0.171±0.068) (p<0.01).
 No other three-way interactions were significant – in other words, socializing with adolescent females has no significant influence on rate of SDB for adult females or unflanged males (Table 4).